 Unfortunately, people with problem gambling can’t use a chargeback as a remedy to recover losses from predatory online gambling apps.

-Claims of ‘Rigged’ Games Won’t Help
+Claims of ‘Rigged’ Casino Games Won’t Help

 Casino games are “rigged” in the sense that, over time, you will lose money.
 It’s a mathematical certainty, but the rigging is in plain sight and not a conspiracy.